 Some of these problems may be more common in some breeds than others, but no matter what the breed, any dog can develop one or more of these issues.

-Our friends at Greyhounds as Pets has graciously allowed us to feature their infographic which explores these problems in a concise way.
+Our friends at Greyhounds as Pets have graciously allowed us to feature their infographic which explores these problems in a concise way.
 Feel free to skip the explanations below and go directly to their infographic where you will also see why some of these behaviors develop.
 Best viewed on a desktop computer screen!

 According to Stanley Coren, a psychologiest and dog expert, in his book "Born to Bark; "barking is a dog's way of communicating.
 Dogs alert us to something unusual or dangerous coming to our front door.